esge/PoE-HarvestVendor/README.md

 # FAQ
 **Q. A craft i have in horticrafting station is not showing up in the result**
+A. There are 2 possible reasons:
+  1. text recognition was too messed up and i couldn't recognize the craft
+    - Solution: Run the scan again and select only that one craft
-A. I arbitrarily decided its not worth to list that one, if you want it listed, contact me or open an issue.
+  2. I arbitrarily decided its not worth to list that one, if you want it listed, contact me or open an issue.
 [List of ignored crafts](https://github.com/esge/PoE-HarvestVendor/wiki/Crafts-that-are-being-ignored)

 **Q. I'm getting error about "WinInet-something"**
 A. This one?